matty-r/urChat/README.md

 ======
 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

+### Update (19 AUG 23)
+* Right-click user names in the text area to show the IRCUser popup menu
+* Font picker is now a dialog not a panel
+* Save fonts per room
+* Adds support for 328 (RPL_CHANNEL_URL) - just shows it as part of the notice message when joining a channel
+* Fixed QUIT handling, properly captures QUIT events instead of just PART events
+* Started adding some unit tests

 ### Update (13 AUG 23)

 * Add support for SASL (PLAIN) Authentication